The Silence and the Fallout — Modern Paraphrase | fresh.bible

 Read Jacob's response carefully.
 He didn't say, "What you did was morally wrong."
 He said, "You've made things dangerous for me."
 His concern was strategic, not ethical.
 He was worried about his reputation and his survival — not about the or injustice of what just happened.
 Not about Dinah.
 Not about the city full of dead men.
 About himself.

 And his sons' response?
 It's a real question.
 A raw one.
 "Should our sister just be treated like that?"
-The answer is obviously no. But the way they addressed it wasn't — it was vengeance dressed up as honor.
+The answer is obviously no. But the way they addressed it wasn't justice — it was vengeance dressed up as honor.

 The chapter closes on that question, unanswered.
 No narrator's voice comes in to tell you who was right.
 No divine verdict.
-Just a father worried about himself and sons who turned their pain into a massacre.
+Just a worried about himself and sons who turned their pain into a massacre.
 And somewhere in all of it, Dinah — the person this was supposed to be about — never gets to speak a single word.